Poppy Build Guide by FinalFan

 - If you choose to max your CDR, your Q -- one of the harder hitting spells in the game -- will in fact have a cooldown of 2.4 seconds.

-- Poppy's reputation as an awful farmer is much exaggerated, but not without a grain of truth.
-She is great at last hitting, including under the turret -- Poppy is probably the best turret farmer in the game -- but she is TERRIBLE at clearing waves quickly.
+- Wave Clear (lack of): Poppy's reputation as an awful farmer is much exaggerated, but not without a grain of truth.
+She is great at last hitting, including under the turret -- Poppy is arguably the best turret farmer in the game -- but she is TERRIBLE at clearing waves quickly.
 You may find yourself facing an opponent that can clear a wave in 3 seconds that takes you five times as long.
 Pushing down towers can be difficult for this reason, and your tower may get pushed down if you have to recall too often.
-The only way Poppy can become a good wave clearer is by building Tiamat, which I don't normally recommend outside of the jungle.
+The only way Poppy can become a good wave clearer is by building Tiamat.

-- Magic Resist: Poppy does not have scaling magic resist of any kind.
-If you do wish to build large amounts of magic resist, the removal of Force of Nature really stings.
-Spirit Visage is probably the next best choice.
-Poppy is vulnerable to DOT (damage over time), which is found on many magic damage champs.
+- Magic Resist: Poppy does not have scaling magic resist at all.
+If you do wish to build large amounts of magic resist, Spirit Visage is probably the best defensive choice.
+Mercurial Scimitar and Maw of Malmortius are good offensive choices.
+Poppy is vulnerable to DOT (damage over time), which is found on many magic damage champs, because it tends to bypass her passive's defense.

 Suitability for Dominion